Docs / Extending / Write a plugin

 04The host api.* surface

-Where crusader.* registers behavior, api.* is how your plugin reaches into the host — sending requests, reading the project's data, asking about the license, drawing UI.
-Each call is gated by a capability; calling one you didn't declare (or one locked on your tier) returns a structured refusal rather than throwing — see section 07.
+Where crusader.* registers behavior, api.* is how your plugin reaches into the host — sending requests, reading the project's data, asking about the license, drawing UI, or registering CLI-facing behavior.
+Each call is gated by a capability; calling one you didn't declare (or one locked on your tier) returns a structured refusal rather than throwing — see section 08.

 |---|---|